-efficiency.31 Price stability in itself is, however, a necessary but not a sufficient condition for sustainable economic growth.
+This approach is deemed to be similar to setting a goal for avoiding large fluctuations in real economic activity and the general price level in the long run.28 It can be interpreted as emphasizing the importance of stabilizing public expectations regarding inflation, as a necessary condition for maximizing economic stability and efficiency.29 Price stability in itself is, however, a necessary but not sufficient condition for sustainable economic growth.
 Furthermore, an important question is still left open.
-That is, coupled with the fact that an operational definition of the inflation rate necessary for sustainable economic growth is quite difficult to come up with, "the price index that should be stabilized" still remains a relevant question even as the central bank focuses on sustainable economic growth.
+That is, coupled with the fact that an operational definition of the inflation rate necessary for sustainable economic growth is quite difficult to come up with, a relevant question remains concerning "the price index that should be stabilized" even as the central bank focuses on sustainable economic growth.